Montétan railway station

 Montétan railway station (Gare de Montétan) was a railway station in the municipality of Lausanne, in the Swiss canton of Vaud.
 It was located on the Lausanne–Bercher line of the Chemin de fer Lausanne-Échallens-Bercher (LEB).

+Montétan was on the original street running section of the LEB between Lausanne-Chauderon and Union-Prilly stations, opened in 1873.
+Between 1899 and 1964, the track between Chauderon and Montétan were shared with the Lausanne Tramway Company (TL) electric tramway to Prilly, which diverged at a junction adjacent to the station.

-In 2021 it was closed and demolished due to the construction of a tunnel, replacing the "tram" section of the railway.
+In 2021 the station was closed and demolished due to the construction of a tunnel, replacing the street running section of the railway.
+There is no equivalent station in the tunnel, and trains now run non-stop between Chauderon and Union-Prilly.

 Former Services

 As of the December 2020 timetable change the following services stopped at Montétan: